-Honors—Introduction to Urban Studies: IDST 299-03 with Professor Guangzhi Huang,
+Honors: Introduction to Urban Studies: HONR 201-01 with Professor Guangzhi Huang,

 In this course, we will travel across the world and explore cities, many cities, from various perspectives, both macro and micro.
 Cities are ambiguous existences.
 On the one hand they make us proud and showcase astonishing architectures, but at the same time, they are known for problems like inequalities, crime, and lack of sanitation; they put an enormous amount of pressure on the planet, polluting its air and water, but at the same time hold the potential for efficient living.
 This course traces cities back to when it all began and ends with the world we live in today where urbanization is happening faster than ever.
 We will examine what drives urban developments in the world and how they are interconnected.
 We will also look at how small communities such as North Adams were impacted by global forces.
 The course will introduce students to various basic concepts such as cities, urbanization, gentrification, and urban renewal.
 To gain a comprehensive understanding of cities, the course draws from various disciplines including sociology, history, anthropology, literature, and cultural studies.
 Fulfills the Self and Society requirement of MCLA’s Core curriculum.

-Honors—Religion and Ritual: HONR 301-01 with Professor Mohamad Junaid, MW 3:30-4:45 pm
+Honors—Religion and Ritual: ANTH 495-02 with Professor Mohamad Junaid, MW 2:00-3:15

 This course introduces students to concepts, theories, and methods that the field of cultural anthropology employs in understanding the phenomenon of ‘religion’.
 As a complex social, cultural, and experiential phenomenon—present in almost all societies—religion is deeply enmeshed within the broader socio-cultural systems.
 Though there are other approaches to the study of religion, the anthropological approach is unique in offering a holistic, ethnographic, and comparative understanding of the phenomenon.
 Among the strengths of the anthropological approach is that it not only allows the study of religion as part of other social processes and changes but is also eclectic in borrowing insights from other fields and employing them in specific ethnographic contexts.
 Anthropological studies of religion are grounded in specific cultures and communities, which then allows drawing thorough conclusions about the question of religion in general.
 Religious phenomena involve beliefs, experiences, practices, affects, and discourses, with one or the other emphasized in different cultural contexts.
 Some of the practices that are associated with religion are prayer, rituals, taboos, sacrifice, pilgrimage, but also moral action, devotion, possession, atonement etc. Anthropologists have studied each of these in great detail and produced a lively tradition of intellectual inquiry in this field.
 The course will bring these theoretical approaches and ethnographic insights on religion into conversation with each other.
 We will explore the phenomenon of religion as a cultural- experiential ground which produces conceptions of the self, disciplined bodies, notions of temporality, structures of power and hierarchy, society, community, and the State.

-Honors—Fundamentals of Arts & Culture Organizations: AMGT 235H-01 with Professor
+Honors: Fundamentals of Arts & Culture Organizations: AMGT 235H-01 with Professor

 This course explores and examines the functional elements of arts organizations with an emphasis on strategic planning and organizations’ fit in the arts and cultural ecosystem.
 Designed as the in depth introduction for arts management majors, topics include arts management issues including planning, organizational identity, environmental analysis, strategy development, integrated marketing, human resources, financial planning, fundraising and control systems with a focus on the strategic management process in the context of the contemporary arts and culture environment.
 Course attributes: LDRS

-Director’s Book Course: HONR 210 with Professor Guangzhi Huang, Fridays 2:00-3:30 pm (1st seven weeks of the semester).
+noon (1st seven weeks of the semester).
 1 credit hour course.